William Henry Collins

 William Henry Collins (October 26, 1878 – January 14, 1937) was a Canadian geologist.
 He was educated at the University of Toronto, Heidelberg University, the University of Chicago, and the University of Wisconsin–Madison.
 His 31-year career with the Geological Survey of Canada included 16 years as Director of the Survey.
 He was a Fellow of the Royal Society of Canada and served as President of the Society's geological and biological sciences section.
-He was also President of the Geological Society of America.
+He was also President of the Geological Society of America and an elected member of the American Philosophical Society.

 Early life and education

 Collins was born October 26, 1878, to Ann Deavitt and Henry Meredith Collins, on their farm near Chatsworth, Ontario.
 His mother was descended from French Huguenots who had settled and developed Chatsworth, and his father was of English descent.
 He was the oldest of four boys.
 His mother died when he was 10 years old.

 From an early age Collins loved the outdoors, spending much of his free time there.
 After graduating from the Owen Sound Collegiate Institute he spent a year as principal of the school in Chatsworth.
 He began a relationship with the teacher of the primary school, Agnes McGill, whom he would later marry.

 In 1900 Collins entered the University of Toronto.
 There he studied geology under Arthur Philemon Coleman and earned a Bachelor of Arts with First Class Honours in 1904.
 After a year as a research assistant in the Department of Mineralogy, he did graduate studies at Heidelberg University under Harry Rosenbusch, at the University of Chicago, and at the University of Wisconsin–Madison, where he earned his Ph.D. in 1911.
 The University of Toronto awarded him an honorary Doctor of Science degree in 1936.